emhossein/jukify/readme.md

 - Add tabs for navigation and album detail screen.
 Update UI style.

+###v.0.1.0

+- add search functionality and its components

 ##TODOS

 - implement a functionality that don't change the state of the Song screen if user tap on the same song